pschmeichel2/classic_models_backend_spring/README.md

 * Switch to the directory where you unzipped the "Libs"-Artifact.
 * Start the Webservice with "java -jar demo-0.0.1-SNAPSHOT.jar".
 It should show the "Spring"-Logo on startup.
 * The Swagger GUI is available at http://localhost:8080/swagger-ui/index.html.
+* You can build an executable jar File with "./gradlew bootJar".

 ## News
 * Implemented first version of Order Entry